 To support Brandon’s dream and help him move into his home at last, visit the campaign here:

 Earlier this year, Imkhitha was crowned South African U14 Girls Chess Champion after finishing undefeated at the Junior Closed Chess Championships.
 She also swept the Western Cape High Schools U15 Girls section, winning every game with a perfect score of six out of six.
-Her CHESSA rating now stands at 1811, making her the top-ranked U14 girl and 6th overall among female players in South Africa.
+Her CHESSA rating now stood at 1811, making her the top-ranked U14 girl and 6th overall among female players in South Africa.

 Photo credit: Flashlight Pictures